-Erika Sabbath, ScD, is an Assistant Professor in the Older Adults & Families and Health & Mental Health concentrations.
+Erika Sabbath, ScD, is an assistant oprofessor in the Older Adults and Families, Health, and Mental Health fields of practice.
 She is a social epidemiologist whose research focuses on workplace stress, worker health outcomes, and employer-relevant economic outcomes, particularly among low-wage workers.
 She also studies the impact of organizational and public policies on worker health and wellbeing.
 She is the principal investigator of the Boston Hospital Workers Health Study (BHWHS), a longitudinal cohort study of 15,000 hospital patient care workers funded by the National Institute for Occupational Safety and Health (NIOSH).
 She was also the recipient of a K01 career development award from NIOSH.
 Her work has been published in outlets such as American Journal of Public Health, International Journal of Epidemiology, Neurology, and Social Work.
 She holds a doctorate in social epidemiology from the Harvard T.H.
 Chan School of Public Health and the University of Paris XI-Sud.

 Sabbath, E.L., Hashimoto, D., Boden, L.I., Dennerlein, J., Williams, J.A.R., Orechia, T., Hopcia, K., Tripodis, Y., Wagner, G.R., Sorensen, G. (2018; In press).
 “Cohort Profile: The Boston Hospital Workers Health Study.”
 International Journal of Epidemiology.